John-Rood/VectorVault/README.md

 Use VectorVault:

-First: Add your openai key to environment variable (the vectors are processed through openai)
+First, add your openai key to environment variable (the vectors are processed through openai)
 ```
 os.environ['OPENAI_API_KEY'] = 'your_openai_api_key'
 ```